OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June12.txt

 The NPCMod is a community made asset that gives life to custom made NPCs, among many other of its features.
 0-Score and 0-XNPCCore power the Addons.
 This Modpack will follow the 0- (Core files), 1- (Addon files), and 2- (Expansion files) format.
-This ensure load order is appropriate.
+This ensures load order is appropriate.
+However, the 1- (Addon files) are bundled directly into 1-OakModpackCore.

-Addons that are powered by 0-Score and 0-XNPCCore are as follows:

-- 1-khzmusik_Zombies (A variety of well crafted entities to enhance regular 7D2D zombie interactions from khzmusik)
-- 1-ZombiezPack (A variety of hostile looking zombies from Darkstardragon)
+This helps to decrease load times due to less Localization files which can be surprisingly slow, and assist with overall efficiency.

 https://community.7daystodie.com/topic/26974-npcmod-a-community-project/